test-account-0/pynagio/README.md

 ## Features:
   - It can check thresholds (-t).
 Subset of nagios-plugins new threshold syntax (https://nagios-plugins.org/doc/new-threshold-syntax.html) has been implemented.
-  - Metric name can be specified as regex (-T option)
+  - Metric name can be specified as regex (-T)
+  - Rates (per second) from counters can be calculated (-r)